jacob-parnell-rozetta/sumtra/README.md

-# SumTra: A Differentiable Pipeline for En-X Few-Shot Cross-Lingual Summarization
+# SumTra:  Differentiable Pipeline for Few-Shot Cross-Lingual Summarization

 The code repository for the XLS research paper with the same title.